mickaelremilien/os_image_factory/images/bundle-trusty-vpn-site2site-client/README_EN.md

  ## What will you find in the repository

-  Once you have cloned the github, you will find in the `bundle-coreos-cassandra/` repository:
+  Once you have cloned the github, you will find in the `bundle-trusty-vpn-site2sitefr1/`,`bundle-trusty-vpn-site2sitefr2/`

-  * `bundle-coreos-cassandra.heat.yml`: HEAT orchestration template.
+  * `bundle-trusty-vpn.heat.yml`: HEAT orchestration template.
 It will be used to deploy the necessary infrastructure.
   * `stack-start.sh`: Stack launching script.
 This is a small script that will save you some copy-paste.

  ## Start-up